Skip to content

 • Cost: 27 - 57 euros per square meter

-Notice: There are certainly other natural insulating materials, such as sheep's wool.
-For ethical reasons, however, I do not wish to discuss them further here.
-In addition to the animal welfare aspect, the susceptibility to destruction by moths also speaks against using sheep's wool to insulate buildings.
+Notice: There are certainly other, natural insulation materials, such as sheep's wool.
+For ethical reasons, however, I do not want to explain them further here.
+Besides the animal welfare aspect, the susceptibility to destruction by moths also speaks against sheep's wool for insulating buildings.

 Sustainable thermal insulation pays off!

-And not just for your wallet and your well-being, but also for the environment.
-By investing in one of these ecological insulation materials, you are not only helping to increase the energy efficiency of buildings in Germany - you are also saving energy during production, conserves natural resources and facilitate recycling.
+And not only for your wallet and your well-being, but also for the environment.
+By investing in one of the above-mentioned ecological insulating materials, you not only help to increase the energy efficiency of buildings in Germany - you also save energy during production, Conserves natural resources and facilitate recycling.

-However you use the knowledge from this article: I hope that I have been able to help you achieve more environmentally friendly insulation with this information.
+However you use the knowledge from this post: I hope that with the information I've provided, I've been able to help you achieve more environmentally friendly insulation.

 Do you have any questions, tips or your own experiences with energy-efficient, sustainable thermal insulation that you would like to share?
 Then I look forward to your comment.